kYroL01/WIFSS/README.md

 ### Additional notes

-1. You can try the system by connecting your client to a local server with `localhost` as address, once the server is running and listening.
+1. The client now relies on `getAddrInfo()` to retrieve some additional information about the address you wanna connect to.
+So you may use `localhost` as host address to test this project in local, once the server is running and listening.

 2. No data are saved by server, it's just a "bridge" between clients.